-Our ultimate favorite cleaner is called the UNIVERSAL STONE.
+Our favorite cleaner is called the UNIVERSAL STONE.
 An eco-friendly all-purpose cleaner that gives The Golden Collection an incredible shine!

-Another option for an all natural cleaner:
+An all natural cleaner:

-Cleaning Tarnish with Homemade Vinegar Paste
+Homemade Vinegar Paste

-- Create a paste from vinegar, salt, and flour.
+1. Create a paste from vinegar, salt, and flour.
 Mix 1 teaspoon (5 ml) of salt into 1/2 cup (125 ml) of white vinegar, stirring until combined.

-- Rub this paste onto the brass.
+2. Rub this paste onto the brass.

-- Rinse the jewelry under warm water.
+3. Rinse the jewelry under warm water.

-- Buff the jewelry dry using a soft, dry cloth.
+4. Buff the jewelry dry using a soft, dry cloth.